nightrunner91/nightvue/README.md

 .clr-primary  { color: #682CAB }
 .fill-primary { fill: #682CAB }
 ```

 Additionally for each color NightVue generates classnames with brightened, darkened, saturated and desaturated color variations from `$theme-colors` map.
 We are using [mix()](https://sass-lang.com/documentation/modules/color#mix) and [scale()](https://sass-lang.com/documentation/modules/color#scale) functions for that.
 They help to create smooth and steady color pallete.
+We created [NightVue Pallete Generator](https://codepen.io/Nightrunner/pen/NWMggPb) to quickly see the results, check it out.

 Generated classnames uses pattern `${property}-${color}-${style}-${level}`.
 Let's take a look at color variations of `primary` color:

 ```
 .clr-primary-light-1 { color: #7741b3 }
 .clr-primary-light-2 { color: #7f4cb8 }